 The Queen apparently had her aides summarize the interview because it would have been too much for her.

-You don’t have to be the Queen to ask a friend or loved one to summarize something that you’re curious about (i.e. election results), but want to limit screens, limit drama, and don’t want to get sucked into an Internet click hole.
+You don’t have to be the Queen to ask a friend or loved one to summarize something that you’re curious about (i.e. election results), but don’t want to get sucked into an over-stimulating Internet click hole.

 3. Following People on Instagram who Trigger Your Trauma Loops.

 I wasn’t on Instagram much during my recovery and never followed any people with ME/CFS during that time.
 I’ve since connected with many amazing recoverers.
 Instagram does contain lots of good inspiration and self-care reminders.
 I often feel a lot of synchronicity with others who are on my same vibe.